-Albany, NY Main Campus (I-391)
+Albany, NY-Main Campus (I-391)

-Mildred Elley is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award diplomas, certificates, and the Associate in Applied Science (A.A.S.) and the Associate in Occupational Studies (A.O.S.) degree.
+Mildred Elley is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award diplomas and certificates.
 The Accrediting Bureau of Health Education Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.

-Program Name Credential Awarded CIP Code Retention Rate Placement Rate Examination Pass Rate Advanced Paralegal Studies Associate in Applied Science 22.0302 74% 75% Business Management Associate in Occupational Studies 52.0201 60% 57% Information Technology Associate in Occupational Studies 11.0103 72% 44% Massage Therapy Associate in Occupational Studies 51.3501 31% 100% 100% Medical Assistant Associate in Occupational Studies 51.0801 57% 81% Office, Project and Event Mgmt Associate in Occupational Studies 52.0407 61% 60% Clinical Medical Assistant Certificate 51.0801 59% 70% Massage Therapy Certificate 51.3501 61% 100% 100% Nurse Aide Training Program Certificate 51.3902 90% 70% 100% Practical Nursing Certificate 51.3901 71% 70% 90%
+Program Name Credential Awarded CIP Code Retention Rate Placement Rate Examination Pass Rate Advanced Paralegal Studies Associate in Applied Science 22.0302 60% 0% Business Management Associate in Occupational Studies 52.0201 54% 83% Information Technology Associate in Occupational Studies 11.0103 65% 50% Massage Therapy Associate in Occupational Studies 51.3501 60% Medical Assistant Associate in Occupational Studies 51.0801 54% 73% Office, Project and Event Mgmt Associate in Occupational Studies 52.0407 52% 50% Clinical Medical Assistant Certificate 51.0801 59% 80% Massage Therapy Certificate 51.3501 66% 100% 100% Nurse Aide Training Program Certificate 51.3902 95% 70% 100% Practical Nursing Certificate 51.3901 74% 79% 94%

-\ The 2017-2018 Outcomes Report is for the period beginning July 1, 2017 and ending June 30, 2018 was submitted to the Accrediting Bureau of Health Education Schools (ABHES) in November 2018 as required for the institution's Annual Report.
+The 2019-2020 Outcomes Report is for the period beginning July 1, 2019 and ending June 30, 2020 was submitted to the Accrediting Bureau of Health Education Schools (ABHES) in November 2020 as required for the institution's Annual Report.